Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If you don't have a house alarm, you can always put an alarm system sticker in your window anyways!
 It may help deter burglars.
 Also, a car alarm can be used, if you can sleep with your car alarm remote with you.
 If you hear someone trespassing, hit the the panic button!
 If your car is close enough it will sound and hopefully scare the burglar away.

 This morning there was a bad smell in the house and this is what I found.

 I took these two adapters off and now the heater's cord is plugged directly into the orange extension cord.

 Even during hot weather, make sure you lock your doors at night.
 Put poles in your sliding glass doors so no one can push them open.
 Install deadbolt locks in all major outside doors.
 Have motion detector lights outside.

-Put your car keys beside your bed at night.
-If you hear a noise outside your home or someone trying to get in your house, just press the panic button for your car.
-The alarm will be set off, and the horn will continue to sound until either you turn it off or the car battery dies.
+Keep your car keys beside your bed at night.
+If you hear a noise outside your home or someone trying to get in your house, just press the panic button.
+This is a guide about using the security alarm on your key chain.

 This is a guide about night safety tips.
 After the sun sets, it is important to make sure you can safely find your way around your home and yard, and be easily seen if you venture out.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 Years ago, I used to teach first aid, CPR and home safety.
 These tips are still just as sound today as they were 25 years ago.
 Being safe does not mean you have to spend a ton of money.